Poetry

 vocal style of performing hip-hop verse

-rhyme royal –
+Rhyme royal –

 a poetic form using seven line stanzas in iambic pentameter with a rhyme pattern of ababbcc.